St Augustine Florida, USA Travel Guide

 Explore significant religious landmarks reflecting the city's diverse heritage and architectural grandeur, offering places for reflection.

-A pleasant place to rest and individuals-watch.
+A pleasant place to rest and people-watch.

 This iconic bascule bridge connects downtown St. Augustine to Anastasia Island.
 It is ornamented with two majestic marble lion statues, "Ferdinand" and "Isabella."